krishna0321/bardoli-quiz-manual/COMPLETE_SOLUTION.md

 ## 📈 **ANALYTICS BENEFITS:**

 **For Competition Organizers:**
-- Track engagement before July 13th event
+- Track engagement before  December 20th event
 - Monitor which questions are too hard/easy
 - See how many people are practicing
 - Identify returning participants